expo/expo/packages/expo-updates/README.md

 EXUpdatesURL is the remote URL at which your app will be hosted, and to which expo-updates will query for new updates.
 EXUpdatesSDKVersion should match the SDK version in your app.json.

-If you use `expo publish` to publish your update, it will fill in the proper values here for you (given the file exists), so you don't need to set these values right now.
+If you use `expo export` or `expo publish` to create your update, it will fill in the proper values here for you (given the file exists), so you don't need to set these values right now.

 #### `AppDelegate.h`